-Consistently ranked as one of the world’s top ten airport lounges, we gave it a five-star rating.
+Consistently ranked as one of the world’s top ten airport lounges, we give the International First Class lounge a five-star rating.

 This lounge goes above and beyond by allowing you to tailor your experience, with table service either in the restaurant area or at your lounge seats, a good menu, spa offerings and a full bar.

-The Melbourne lounge is like a mini clone of the Sydney lounge, but has a bit less of a ‘wow’ factor.
+The International First Lounge is like a mini clone of the Sydney lounge but has a bit less of a ‘wow’ factor.

-Having said that, the Melbourne lounge is more intimate than Sydney’s, and we found it a more relaxing, personal experience, with staff members really willing to interact and give decent personal service.
+Having said that, the Melbourne lounge is more intimate than Sydney’s, and we find it a more relaxing, personal experience, with staff members really willing to interact and give decent personal service.

 We gave this lounge a solid four-star rating for its spaciousness, fast wifi and well-stocked bar, but it is let down by dark lighting, some disappointing food and no tarmac views.

-Thanks to the new link path between Thomas Bradley and Terminal 4, eligible passengers heading to Auckland on American Airlines flights can also make good use of this lounge.
+Thanks to the link path between Thomas Bradley and Terminal 4, eligible passengers heading to Auckland or Christchurch on American Airlines flights can also make good use of this lounge.

-Passengers eligible for access include Qantas and American Airlines Business Class passengers and higher-tier Qantas and oneworld Frequent Flyers.
+Passengers eligible for access include those travelling in Qantas or American Airlines Business Class, higher-tier Qantas and oneworld Frequent Flyers, and Qantas Club members.

-Here, Qantas operates this mixed lounge to service their daily flights to Sydney, Melbourne and Brisbane, with some table-service dining options and a full-service bar.
-The lounge can also be used by eligible passengers heading to Auckland or Christchurch on Cathay Pacific.
+Qantas operates this mixed lounge to service their daily flights to Sydney, Melbourne and Brisbane, with some table-service dining options and a full-service bar.

 What to expect when you use the Qantas lounges